Eschatologue/CM_wiki/docs/class/fighter/index.md

 - [Champion](champion.md)
 - [Eldritch Knight](eldritch-knight.md)

 A subclass is a specialization that grants you special features at certain Fighter levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Fighter level and lower.
+For the rest of your career, you gain each of your subclass's features that are of your Fighter level and lower.

 ## Level 4: Ability Score Improvement